Skynar Bookkeeping logo

 SkynarBookkeeping / July 16, 2020

 Let’s be honest - running a business right now, or being the leader of anything right now, is a nightmare.
 It seems as though there are changes daily that we must stay on top of, plus keeping our employees motivated with positive energy, and striving to meet the needs of our clients - it can be a lot to take on some days.
 On the flip side, being employed right now can feel like walking on ice, and you may keep your fingers crossed on a regular basis.
 Plus, aren’t we all just tired?
 How can you - owners, employees, individuals - continue to stay motivated?
 How can you continue to show up and put 110% in when the future seems so foggy?
-For the days you’d rather watch reruns of your favorite show and accomplish nothing, here are some pick-me-ups that may ju
+For the days you’d rather watch reruns of your favorite show and accomplish nothing, here are some pick-me-ups that may just give you the boost you need.

 Make Working From Home Work For You